Some of the features described in this article might be available only for Tracked Campaigns. Learn more.

 How does this work?

 By default, SEOmonitor tracks all subdomain ranks, when you create a new campaign.
-This means that it takes any of them into consideration and only shows the highest position, for the one that ranks best.
+This means that it takes both domains and all subdomains into consideration and only shows the highest position for the one that ranks best.

 In case you have other owned media, you can also track it within the same campaign, depending on your area of interest; for example, hubspot.com and inbound.com (their conference) are "other owned media" for each other.